jiko/stopabadcure/_posts/2013-09-03-can-jackson-county-be-trusted.md

 The county's primary responsibilities are to provide services to people in the unincorporated areas; record deeds; and assess property values and collect tax revenue.

-If you’ll recall, earlier this year, the county assessed thousands of parcels way above their fair market values.
+If you’ll recall, earlier this year the county assessed thousands of parcels way above their fair market values.
 Taxpayers were furious.
 In disgrace, the county rescinded most of the increases; the county assessor resigned; and egg dripped from the face of County Executive Mike Sanders.

 Let's go back to the title of this post: _Can the county be trusted to oversee the disbursal of piles of money going to a venture that would be totally new for county government?_